-FIGURE 4.7: Examples of the stretching function applied to a seamount; from left to right: surface, surface and bottom, and bottom intensified resolutions where H_c is the critical depth (rn_hc) at which the coordinate transitions from pure σ to the stretched coordinate, and θ (rn_theta) and b (rn_bb) are the surface and bottom control parameters such that $0 \le \theta \le 20$, and $0 \le b \le 1$. b has been designed to allow surface and/or bottom increase of the vertical resolution (Fig. 4.7).
+FIGURE 4.7: Examples of the stretching function applied to a seamount; from left to right: surface, surface and bottom, and bottom intensified resolutions where H_c is the critical depth (rn_hc) at which the coordinate transitions from pure σ to the stretched coordinate, and θ (rn_theta) and b (rn_bb) are the surface and bottom control parameters such that $0 \leqslant \theta \leqslant 20$, and $0 \leqslant b \leqslant 1$. b has been designed to allow surface and/or bottom increase of the vertical resolution (Fig. 4.7).

-Another example has been provided at version 3.5 (ln_sco_SF12) that allows a fixed surface resolution in an analytical terrain-following stretching Siddorn and Furner [2012].
+Another example has been provided at version 3.5 (ln_s_SF12) that allows a fixed surface resolution in an analytical terrain-following stretching Siddorn and Furner [2012].
 In this case the a stretching function γ is defined such that :